Below are common resources that can be integrated into watershed education in South Sound:

 - Chum Salmon Life Cycle (from the Kennedy Creek Salmon Trail curriculum)

 - The Kennedy Creek Salmon Trail offers guided tours of the trail each November to coincide with the return of the Kennedy Creek native chum salmon run.
 Trained docents explain mating behavior, life cycle and more.
-Contact Claire Williamson from South Puget Sound Salmon Enhancement Group to schedule a field trip at 360-412-0808, ext.
-105 or email@example.com beginning in August.
+Contact the South Puget Sound Salmon Enhancement Group at email@example.com beginning in August.

 - Internal and External Salmon Anatomy